Dhara-95/CV/README.md

 [**ASOS.com**](https://www.asosplc.com/) **(May 2018 - May 2020)**
 *Assistant Pricing Merchandiser*
-- Reviewed and analysed large data sets across multiple global markets, to provide profit-yielding pricing recommendations.
+- Reviewed and analysed large data sets across multiple global markets, to provide strategic pricing recommendations for up to 85,000 products using my strong analytical skills.
 - Worked with internal clients to deliver projects based on their requirements.
 This experience of working with clients will help in a software development role, to turn an idea into a working product.
 - Created several reports and analysed large data sets frequently to aid in business strategy decisions.
 My experience in working with data has helped with learning SQL and I am now confident in working with databases.
 - Built strong professional relationships with colleagues (within Tech, Finance, Insight & Analytics, Marketing, Logistics and Buying & Merchandising), by working cross-functionally and utilising my strong communication skills.